 Abstract

-Jordan has dramatic increases in the prevalence of risk factors for heart failure.
-However, there are few studies addressing heart failure self-care in Jordan.
-Identifying predictors of heart failure self-care among Jordanian patients is crucial in providing comprehensive care including addressing risk factors.
-The study aimed to identify predictors of self-care behaviors among Jordanians with heart failure.
-A cross sectional study with a convenience sample of 300 Jordanian patients was performed in an educational hospital in the north of Jordan.
+Jordanians are more at risk for heart failure now than in years prior.
+However, there are few studies addressing heart failure self-care in Jordanians.
+Identifying predictors that promote heart failure self-care among Jordanian patients is crucial in providing comprehensive care.
+This study aimed to identify predictors of self-care behaviors among Jordanians with heart failure.
+A cross-sectional study with a convenience sample of 300 Jordanian patients was performed in an educational hospital in the north of Jordan.
 Differences in the level of self-care between selected sociodemographic and clinical variables were identified using univariate statistics, and multiple regression was used to adjust estimates for covariates.
 The predictors of self-care were insomnia (p ≤.001) and marital status (p =.018).
 Identifying factors influencing self-care can assist with addressing the causes of insomnia to ensure effective treatment, providing patients with social support, and eventually promoting heart failure self-care.

 Original language | English |